 The modern approach to photogravure, the one that makes it practical for photographers who are not heirs to fortunes, uses a light sensitive photopolymer of the type used to make circuit boards, instead of gelatin, and either etches into a copper or steel plate through the photopolymer, or etches only into the polymer itself, sometimes eschewing the expensive copper entirely for a more modern, plastic, reusable substrate.
 There are a variety of approaches but all are based on these same principles…

-Expose a polymer (gelatin is also a polymer, just a naturally occurring one) made light sensitive by the addition of a chemical and then exposed to a positive along with a random pattern screen or finely divided light-blocking substance.
+Expose a polymer (gelatin is also a polymer, but a naturally occurring one made light sensitive by the addition of a chemical) to a positive along with a random pattern screen or finely divided light-blocking substance.
 After exposure, process the plate (a mild corrosive, or in some cases, plain water is used) so that tiny ink-holding wells will be eaten into the polymer or the copper/steel substrate.
-In all cases, a plate containing millions of tiny wells of varying depths is then ready for printing.
+In all cases, a plate containing millions of tiny, ink-holding wells of varying depths is then ready for printing.